How Much Compensation For A Testicular Cancer Misdiagnosis?

 However, you may be able to seek an exemption from the limitation period if you are:

-- A minor: If a minor suffers from testicular cancer negligence, they can’t claim before their 18th birthday.
+• A minor: If a minor suffers from testicular cancer negligence, they can’t claim before their 18th birthday.
 This is because minors cannot make their own claim.
-Therefore, the time limit pauses until the minor turns 18.
+Therefore, the time limit pauses until they turn 18.

 As already discussed, an alternative to waiting for the time limit to commence is to become a litigation friend and claim on behalf of the above individuals.